 First, make sure to clean your time directories before you run a simulation using a classical Allclean file (you can find in every OpenFOAM tutorial) or making it your self using the unix command rm -rf.
 Once this is done, you can change your initial condition regarding the velocity using what you computed earlier:

-Note that line 17, 19 and 21 of U file are just about adding blank space.
+Note that line 17, 19 & 21 of U file are just about adding blank space.

 Now run your case using the OpenFOAM solver you need.
 If you are running your simulation parallel just use the decomposePar utility first and the reconstructPar utility for reconstruction.